 \section{The modified Wasserstein Distance}

 In \cite{HPU1}, the free transportation inequality on the circle is deduced as the limiting of the transportation inequalities on orthogonal groups.
-To recall their main idea, let's denote by $U(n)$ the group of $n\times n$ unitary matrices and for any potential $Q$ on $\T$, let
+To recall the main idea in there, let's denote by $U(n)$ the group of $n\times n$ unitary matrices and for any potential $Q$ on $\T$ and consider

-be the reference probability measure on $U(n)$ associated to $Q$.
+This is going to be our reference probability measure on $U(n)$ associated to $Q$.
 The classical transportation inequality applied to this reference measure should produce the free transportation inequality.
-However, to apply the classical inequality one has to take into account that the classical case requires for instance the Bakry-Emery condition.
-Even in the simplest case, $Q\equiv 0$, the reference measure does not satisfy this condition because the Ricci curvature of $U(n)$ is degenerate.
-Nevertheless this is saved by the fact that $SU(n)$, the subgroup of unitary matrices of determinant $1$ has indeed constant Ricci curvature.
+However, to apply the classical inequality one has to take into account that the classical case requires extra conditions, as for example the Bakry-Emery condition.
+Even in the simplest case, $Q\equiv 0$, the reference measure does not satisfy Bakry-Emery condition because the Ricci curvature of $U(n)$ is degenerate.
+Nevertheless, this is saved by the fact that $SU(n)$, the subgroup of unitary matrices of determinant $1$, has indeed constant Ricci curvature.
 It is interesting to point out that the particular structure of $SU(n)$ is actually reflected into the corresponding free Log-Sobolev inequality, while the form of the transportation inequality is in fact the same as in the case of the real line (with the appropriate quantities well defined).
 Particularly noticeable here is that the free transportation inequality still uses the standard Wasserstein distance on the circle.

-What we show in this note is that the appropriate distance seems to be a little different from the classical one and is morally a reflection of the $SU(n)$ structure versus $U(n)$ structure.
+What we propose in this note is a distance which seems to be, morally, a reflection of the $SU(n)$ structure versus $U(n)$ structure.
 The main difference between $U(n)$ and $SU(n)$ is that the latter is a version of the former with an extra constraint.
-If we look at the measures on $U(n)$ and lift them (using the exponential map) to the Lie algebra of $U(n)$, then, lifts of measures which are supported on $SU(n)$ have to satisfy in principle a constraint.
+If we look at the measures on $U(n)$ and lift them (using the exponential map) to the Lie algebra of $U(n)$, then, lifts of measures which are supported on $SU(n)$ have to satisfy a certain constraint.
 At the heuristic level this is that the integral of the lifted measure must have $0$ expectation.
 This last statement comes from the basic structure of $SU(n)$, namely matrices of determinant $1$ and matrices in the Lie algebra $su(n)$ have $0$ trace.